JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 2. Bridge the gap between Eq.
 1 and Eq.
 2
 3. Efficiently scale from small to large models + datasets

-## Measuring Data Influnce
+## Measuring Data Influence

-Before we can work on groups of examples, we must first determine how to measure if a sample helps(harms) learning for the capability(ies) we are interested in.
+Before we can work on groups of examples, we must first determine how to measure if a sample helps (harms) learning for the capability(ies) we are interested in.
 We will do this using influence functions (Koh et al., 2017), which are defined in the following way:

 $$I(z, z_{test}) = -\nabla_{\theta} L(z_{test}, \theta^*)^T H_{\theta^*}^{-1} \nabla_{\theta} L(z, \theta^*) \tag{3}$$